DanielHopper/double-booked/README.md

 Given a sequence of events, each having a start and end time, the provided functions in this library will return the sequence of all pairs of overlapping events.

 For the purposes of this coding challenge, I have included two implementations to illustrate my thought process and discuss the tradeoffs between the two.
-Both are correct and return the same output, yet they have complexity/efficiency tradeoffs.
+Both are correct and return the same output, yet they differ in efficiency.
 I will document them both below.

 (**Assumption**: start and end times are non-inclusive; an event that starts at time t0 will not conflict with an event that ends at time t0)